kyokenn/rogdrv/README.md

 ======

 **rogdrv** is a simple ASUS ROG (Republic of Gamers) userspace mouse driver for Linux.
-The mouse is a composite device which consists of 3 devices/interfaces: mouse, keyboard and consumer control for changing the mouse settings.
+The mouse is a composite device which consists of 3 interfaces: mouse, keyboard and consumer control (for changing the mouse settings).

-The keyboard interface is unsupported on Linux, but it's recognised as HID device.
+The keyboard interface for some devices is unsupported on Linux, but it's recognised as HID device.
 So this driver maps HID events to the generic keyboard events.

+For the better approach you can try the experimental kernel driver - [hid-asus-mouse](https://github.com/kyokenn/hid-asus-mouse)

 The protocol was reverse-engineered, so everything is experimental.
 Use at your own risk.

 Supported devices and features
 ------------------------------